sospartan/docs/app/content/collections.md

 </video>

 Drag and drop Items to custom sort them as desired.
 This is only possible on certain Layouts, such as the default [Table Layout](/app/layouts/#table-layout).
-To sort a Collection's Items, follow the steps below.
+To sort a Collection's Items, follow these steps.

 1. Be sure a sorting column has been configured under **"Settings > Data Model > Collection"**.\
 _(Shown in the video)_